NGO Management Internship in Peru

 Safety & Support

-Make sure to visit your doctor and dentist for a check-up before yor internship and to get all the recommended vaccines and/or medications necessary to stay healthy.
-The village of Puerto Inca has no running water.
-People use water wells to get water so we recommend bringing a portable water filter to make sure you are drinking clean water, particularly during trips to the jungle.
+Make sure to visit your doctor and dentist for a check-up before your internship and to get all the recommended vaccines and/or medications necessary to stay healthy.
+It is recommended to bring a portable water filter to ensure you have clean drinking water, particularly during trips to the jungle.

 Communication